 In this article, we explain how living and working abroad can impact both your existing life insurance policies and any life insurance policies you intend to take out in the future.
-We look at a number of scenarios, explaining all of your options, including where best to buy the cover and how to get up to £100 cashback.
+We look at a number of scenarios, explaining all of your options, including where is best to buy life cover and how to get up to £100 cashback.

 What is life insurance and how does it work?